THE NEP TEAM

 Professor Dudgeon is from the Bardi people of the Kimberley.
 She is a research fellow and psychologist who is known for her leadership in Indigenous higher education.
 Currently she is a Research Fellow at the School of Indigenous Studies, University of Western Australia.
 Her roles include Chief Investigator in an ARC (Indigenous Discovery) grant, Cultural Continuity and Change: Indigenous Solutions to Mental Health Issues.
 She is also a Chief Investigator in the NHMRC Centre for Research Excellence Grant.
 Aboriginal Health and Wellbeing: From Marginalised to Empowered: Transformative Methods for Aboriginal Health and Wellbeing for the Telethon Institute of Child Health Research, Perth Western Australia.

-Pat Dudgeon was the inaugural Chair and now is a steering committee member of Australian Indigenous Psychologists Association (AIPA); a member of the National Aboriginal Torres Strait Islander Suicide Prevention Advisory Group; a member of the National Aboriginal Torres Strait Islander Health Equality Council; and a Commissioner on the new National Mental Health Commission.
+Pat Dudgeon was the inaugural Chair and is now a steering committee member of Australian Indigenous Psychologists Association (AIPA); a member of the National Aboriginal Torres Strait Islander Suicide Prevention Advisory Group; a member of the National Aboriginal Torres Strait Islander Health Equality Council; and a Commissioner on the new National Mental Health Commission.
 She co-chairs the Reconciliation Action Plan Working Party in the Australian Psychological Society (APS) with the President of the APS.

 ADELE COX: NATIONAL SENIOR CONSULTANT